Hedley Le Bas: Early life

-He was born in Jersey, on 19 May 1868, the son of ship's captain, Thomas Amice Le Bas, and educated there.
+He was born in Jersey on 19 May 1868, the son of ship's captain Thomas Amice Le Bas, and educated there.
 In early life he was a professional soldier, serving seven years in the 15th Hussars from age 18.
 He then went into publishing, working for Blackie in Manchester.
-He became involved also in advertising to promote books, with the Caxton Publishing Company and Caxton Advertising Agency, both founded in 1899.
+He also became involved in advertising to promote books, with the Caxton Publishing Company and Caxton Advertising Agency, both founded in 1899.

 In 1910, Le Bas bought out partners T. C. and E. C. Jack in Caxton Publishing, creating a private limited company.
 He went on to become a director of George Newnes, Ltd and C. Arthur Pearson, Ltd. On the board of Caxton Publishing he encountered George Riddell, who became a golfing companion and friend, for a time.